Fathers' Rights and Abortion

 Fathers' Rights and Abortion: Consent

-If a man's pregnant partner seeks to have an abortion, the father's consent isn't legally required; a woman may choose to terminate a pregnancy against the father's objections.
-The legal reasoning for this is twofold, based on a woman's right to privacy in her medical decisions, and the fact that the mother is more directly affected by pregnancy.
+If a father's pregnant partner seeks to have an abortion, the father's consent isn't legally required; the person carrying the child may choose to terminate a pregnancy against the father's objections.
+The legal reasoning for this is twofold.
+It is based on a woman's right to privacy in that woman's medical decisions, while it's also based on the fact that the mother is more directly affected by pregnancy.
+In both considerations, observance of the pregnant party's reproductive rights has been key.

 The Supreme Court has found laws requiring a spouse's consent for an abortion to be unconstitutional.
 In Planned Parenthood v.
 Danforth, the Court reasoned that a husband's refusal to consent would in effect veto a woman's choice to terminate a pregnancy.
-While both prospective fathers and pregnant women have an interest in the decision, when the two disagree, only one partner's position can prevail.
-According to the Court, since the woman actually carries the pregnancy, "the balance weighs in her favor," preventing the husband from vetoing her choice.
+While both prospective fathers and pregnant women have an interest in the decision, when the two disagree, only one partner's position can prevail, the Court reinforced.
+According to the Court in Planned Parenthood, since the woman actually carries the pregnancy, "the balance weighs in her favor," preventing the husband from vetoing the woman's choice.

 Fathers' Rights and Abortion: Notice Requirements

-If the father's consent isn't required to abort a fetus, does he have a legal right to be notified before it happens?
-What if state lawmakers pass a law that says a married woman must inform her husband before she has an abortion?
+If the father's consent isn't required to abort a fetus, does the father have a legal right to be notified before it happens?
+Is it a violation of paternal rights, if that notification does not take place?
+What if state lawmakers pass a law that says a married woman must inform their partner before she has an abortion?

 The Supreme Court addressed this question in Planned Parenthood v.
 Casey and found that such a law was unconstitutional.
 While most women discuss an abortion with their partners, those who don't were much more likely to be in abusive relationships, according to the Court.
 The Supreme Court saw spousal notification requirements as placing an undue burden on women who may fear for their safety, or that of their children.